Crowdsourcing: Seismology

 The European-Mediterranean Seismological Centre (EMSC) has developed a seismic detection system by monitoring the traffic peaks on its website and analyzing keywords used on Twitter.

 In journalism

 Crowdsourcing is increasingly used in professional journalism.
 Journalists are able to organize crowdsourced information by fact checking the information, and then using the information they have gathered in their articles as they see fit.
 A daily newspaper in Sweden has successfully used crowdsourcing in investigating the home loan interest rates in the country in 2013–2014, which resulted in over 50,000 submissions.
 A daily newspaper in Finland crowdsourced an investigation into stock short-selling in 2011–2012, and the crowdsourced information led to revelations of a tax evasion system by a Finnish bank.
 The bank executive was fired and policy changes followed.
 TalkingPointsMemo in the United States asked its readers to examine 3,000 emails concerning the firing of federal prosecutors in 2008.
 The British newspaper The Guardian crowdsourced the examination of hundreds of thousands of documents in 2009.

+In Podcasting

+Many podcasters, whether professional investigative journalists or ammeters, have begun to use crowdsourcing to gather evidence for criminal cold cases.
+These podcasts attract large listenerships, who often gather in communities online to discuss the case and crowdsource details not shared on podcast episodes.
+One study found that these crowdsourcing communities collaborate between victims' families, podcast producers, and active listeners, presenting their findings to official authorities in hopes of justice being served.